The Newfoundland Club of America—responsible for the preservation, protection and welfare of the Newfoundland Dog in

 - Large padded bed: This is a must for a Newf that cannot get around on its own.
 You want to prevent bedsores so turning a dog is necessary if they cannot do it on their own.
 I have a four-inch-thick orthopedic foam bed that is 36"x54" for my Newf.
 When it became worn out a bit, I bought a queen-size foam mattress topper, cut it to size (two pieces) and put the pieces under the actual bed for more support.
 It is a nice thick comfortable bed that isn’t too soft or too firm.

 - For incontinent dogs: You can buy piddle pads to place under him or her, or a waterproof mattress pad.
 I have a waterproof mattress pad that goes around the actual foam bed, and under the bed cover.
 Any accidents are easily cleaned up by throwing the bed cover and mattress pad into the washer.

 - Transport sling: Moving a Newf that needs help can be tricky.
 I have a canvas sling that is lined with fleece, it goes around the abdomen and has quick connect buckles attached with nylon and has two nylon handles.
 This sling has been a lifesaver for me!
 You can find slings in most pet supply catalogs.
 I use a collar or harness, and a short leash to help my Newf when she is wobbly on her front end.

 - For dogs with failing eyesight and hearing: Eyes can become cloudy with nuclear sclerosis, a harmless clouding of the lens.
-Some newfs develop cataracts which can be surgically removed.
+Some Newfs develop cataracts, which can be surgically removed.
 Their hearing may start to fail as well.
 Make sure family and visitors know how to get his or her attention without startling them.